Eli Rogers: 2017

 He earned his first start of the season as the Steelers' slot receiver during a 21–18 season-opening victory over the Cleveland Browns, finishing with two receptions for 11 yards.
-The following game, Rogers caught four passes for 43 yards in a 26–9 victory over the Minnesota Vikings.
+The following game, Rogers caught four passes for 43 yards in a 26–9 victory over the Vikings.
 Rogers was a healthy scratch for Weeks 3 and 4, with the Steelers choosing to play Smith-Schuster and Hunter.
 He finished the season with 18 receptions for 149 yards and one touchdown.
 In the divisional round of the playoffs against the Jacksonville Jaguars, Rogers suffered a torn ACL, causing the Steelers to not tender him a contract, as he was set to be a restricted free agent in 2018.

 2018

 On July 25, 2018, after visits with the Chiefs and Browns, Rogers re-signed with the Steelers on a one-year deal.
 He was suspended the first game of the 2018 season for violating the NFL Policy and Program for Substances of Abuse.
 On September 1, 2018, he was placed on the physically unable to perform list to start the season while recovering from the torn ACL.
 He was activated off PUP on December 15, 2018.
 He recorded 20 yards on 4 receptions in his first game back against the New England Patriots and finished the season with 12 receptions for 57 yards in three games.